Charity shops in Stockton-on-Tees

 Can we ask questions before committing?

 Yes.
-You can message GoldPaid on WhatsApp on 07375 071158 or call 07763 741067, send photos and ask whatever you need before deciding whether to post.
+You can message GoldPaid on WhatsApp or call us on 07763 741067, send photos and ask whatever you need before deciding whether to post.
 Asking is free and carries no obligation.

 How is a donated item valued?